 Can I get Disability Insurance if I am self-employed?

-Self-employed professionals can and should consider purchasing disability insurance.
+Absolutely!
+Self-employed professionals can and should consider purchasing disability insurance from reputable disability insurance providers.

 While being self-employed may bring some unique challenges, it does not necessarily make qualifying for disability insurance more difficult.
 The process for obtaining an individual disability insurance policy for self-employed individuals is generally the same as for employees.